neidl-connor-lab/virus-amplicon/README.md

 ### 2. Run `setup.sh` to install SAMtools, LoFreq, and make an index

 Create the alignment index from a reference sequence FASTA file.
 Most viruses have an official NCBI [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/).
-This script will also check to see if you have pulled and installed SAMtools and LoFreq in your pipeline directory.
+This script will also check to see if you have pulled and installed SAMtools in your pipeline directory.

 Run `./setup.sh` with the `-h` flag to view the full list of options.